Ontario Immigrant Nominee Program Updates

-As of November 5, 2012, Opportunities Ontario is able to issue support letters for open work permits for skilled workers nominated by the program under the Federal Skilled Workers Backlog Reduction Pilot (FSW Pilot).
+As of November 5, 2012, Ontario Immigrant Nominee Program is able to issue support letters for open work permits for skilled workers nominated by the program under the Federal Skilled Workers Backlog Reduction Pilot (FSW Pilot).

 The support letters for open work permits will be issued to all nominees nominated under the FSW Pilot.
 The letters will allow FSW Pilot nominees to apply for an Ontario specific open work permit with a validity of up to two years.
 The open work permit will allow FSW Pilot nominees to come to Ontario faster and start working in the province before they receive their Permanent Resident status.

-Opportunities Ontario will make this letter of support available to all FSW Pilot nominees and will be mailing packages in the next two months.
+Ontario Immigrant Nominee Program will make this letter of support available to all FSW Pilot nominees and will be mailing packages in the next two months.